abdomohammed2002/abdomohammed2002/README.md

 I thrive in collaborative environments and am committed to writing clean, maintainable code.
 My expertise spans from front-end development with React and Angular to back-end services with ASP.NET Core and data management with SQL Server and MongoDB.

-💻 My Technical Toolbox
+My Technical Toolbox
-🚀 Featured Project
+Featured Project
 E-Commerce Platform
 Technologies: HTML, CSS, JavaScript (ES5 & ES6), db.json

 Description: A full-featured e-commerce platform with a focus on simulating real-world workflows.
 I engineered secure, role-based dashboards for different user types (Admin, Seller, Customer, Guest), implemented dynamic product filtering, and designed a fully responsive UI.
 This project demonstrates my ability to manage complex business logic and create intuitive user experiences from the ground up.

-🎓 Experience & Education
+Experience & Education
 Internships

-.NET Full Stack Developer: Gained comprehensive experience with .NET Core, Angular, Entity Framework Core, and SQL Server.
+NET Full Stack Developer: Gained comprehensive experience with .NET Core, Angular, Entity Framework Core, and SQL Server.
 Applied principles of clean architecture and layered design to build robust web applications.

 MEAN Stack Developer: Trained on the complete MEAN stack, building projects that covered CRUD operations, API integration, and component-based UI.